North Yemen civil war: Diplomatic attempts

 Sallal declared "I warn America that if it does not recognize the Yemen Arab Republic, I shall not recognize it!".
-US Chargé d'Affaires in Taiz, Robert Stookey, reported that the republican regime was in full control of the country, except in some border areas.
-However, the British government was insisting on the strength of the Imam's tribal support.
-A letter written by President Kennedy to Faisal dated October 25, which was kept confidential until January 1963, said: "You may be assured of full US support for the maintenance of Saudi Arabian integrity".
+US chargé d'affaires in Taiz, Robert Stookey, reported that the republican regime was in full control of the country, except in some border areas.
+However, the British government was insisting on the strength of the imam's tribal support.
+A letter, which was kept confidential until January 1963, from President Kennedy to Faisal dated October 25, stated: "You may be assured of full US support for the maintenance of Saudi Arabian integrity".
 American jet aircraft twice staged shows of force in Saudi Arabia.
 The first involved six F-100 jets staging stunt-flying demonstrations over Riyadh and Jeddah; on the second, two jet bombers and a giant jet transport, while returning to their base near Paris after a visit to Karachi, Pakistan, put on a demonstration over Riyadh.